☰ Main Menu

 SRF silent one day and weekend retreats

-Our weekend program at Shoalwater begins on Friday night with a shared meal and meditation service.
+Our weekend program begins on Friday night with a shared meal followed by a meditation service.
 Silence begins after dinner and continues until lunch on Sunday.
 There is a perfect balance of exercise, chanting, meditation, SRF readings and free time.
 The group also enjoys a video talk by a senior monastic on topics relevant to our spiritual growth.

-Often people contemplating the prospect of a silent retreat say “I couldn’t possibly not talk for that length of time” but those who do participate say they feel a beautiful inner peace and closeness with other devotees during and after the retreat.
+Often people contemplating the prospect of a silent retreat say “I couldn’t possibly not talk for that length of time”, but those who do participate say they feel a blossoming inner peace and closeness with other devotees during and after the retreat.
 The value of silence cannot be understood except through experience.

 Year